etkosko/discord-multi-languages-bot/README.md

 # Discord Multi Languages Bot
 This Bot gets language option according to the language the user uses in discord

-discord.js-v14.8.0
+used discord.js-v14.8.0  \n

-writed in "type" : "module"
+used "type" : "module"

-npm i discord.js
+npm i discord.js \n
-npm i dotenv
+npm i dotenv \n
-npm i i18next
+npm i i18next \n
-npm i i18next-fs-backend
+npm i i18next-fs-backend \n

 #You can use in your project freely